uniquesp/uniquesp/README.md

         - 🏦 I'm a software developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif"
             width="30"></br>
         - 🔭 I’m currently working on improving my skills in full-stack development.</br>
-        - 📚 I'm currently learning the Django and planning to explore DevOps next.</br>
+        - 📚 I'm currently learning the React, Springboot </br>
         - 👀 Always ready to learn new TechStack</br>
         - ⚡ In my free time, read and write story, thoughts. </a></br>
         - ✨ Fun fact: You are the one who knows you best!!</br>